 Of course the source code is also available in the code repository - https://github.com/euphy/polargraph_server_a1 - should you want the very most recent version, but you'll have to figure that one out yourself.

-Once you do that, you should confirm that it is working properly - use the serial monitor on the board, set to 57600 baud to make sure that it is issuing "READY" every couple of seconds (see the third image).
+Once you do that, you should confirm that it is working properly - use the serial monitor on the board, set to 57600 baud to make sure that it is issuing "READY" every couple of seconds (see the last image).